RonnyMV/ronny/README.md

 ## Hi, how's going?  i'm Ronny, welcome to my Github
-<h4> I'm passionate for technology, specially programing and i truly believe that it can be used for good.
+<h4> I'm passionate for coding and for the benefits of technology.
 I am currently a student at Trybe, where I started my journey as a Web Developer.</h4>

 * During the course I will be learning:
   * Fundamentals of web development